Education in Mizoram: SSA in Mizoram

 Mizoram state education department started implementing Sarva Shiksha Abhiyan from the financial year 2000-2001.
 Funds were utilised for various activities, such as conducting household survey, training of teachers, preparation of district plan, purchase of vehicles, etc. At the initial stage, when only Siaha district was selected for starting pre-project activities, there was no society constituted for this programme and no district committee was formed either.
 As a result, District Education Officer (DEO), Saiha and supporting staff in consultation with Directorate of School Education, carried out the pre-project activities.
 "The Mizoram Sarva Shiksha Abhiyan Raja Mission Rules 2001" was passed by the Mizoram Legislative Assembly and the same was published in the Mizoram Gazette on 1 August 2001.
 In the same year the Mizoram Sarva Shiksha Abhiyan mission was registered under the societies registration (extension to Mizoram) Act 1976 (Mizoram Act No. 3 of 1977).

+Foreign students

+There has been increasing interest among Arakanese youths from Rakhine State, bordering Mizoram, to study in Mizoram such as in the ICFAI University.
+The university allows Myanmar students to enroll without a visa and offers strong job prospects for Rakhine youths.